NCIOCPL/ebms-drupal7/migration/README.md

 1. Linux server is provisioned
 2. The software for the new EBMS is installed on the server from the repository
-3. A tar file with the old EBMS /files directory is copied to the new server
+3. The files which are not under version control are copied to the new server
-4. The article XML is copied to the new server
+4. The script to extract the data from the existing EBMS is run (~ 1/2 hour)
-5. The script to extract the data from the existing EBMS is run (~ 1/2 hour)
+5. The script to install Drupal 9, enable the modules, and load the data is run (about 9 hours)
-6. The script to install Drupal 9, enable the modules, and load the data is run (about 9 hours)
+6. The Drupal 7 EBMS site is put into maintenance mode
-7. The Drupal 7 EBMS site is put into maintenance mode
+7. The files, XML, and extracted database values are refreshed and applied
-8. The files, XML, and extracted database values are refreshed and applied
+8. The DNS name ebms.nci.nih.gov is pointed to the new server

 ## Server Provisioning